In this article

 Material: Memory foam | Thickness and density: 4-inch | Care instructions: Machine-washable cover | Trial period and warranty: 60-night trial, five-year warranty

-This ViscoSoft mattress topper has all the benefits of our best (less expensive) overall pick, and it comes with some added frills you’ll appreciate if staying cool is your top priority.
+This four-inch ViscoSoft mattress topper has all the benefits of our best (less expensive) overall pick, plus some added cooling features and plushness.
 Annie Schlecht, an occupational therapist and sleep consultant, explains that the topper’s copper-infused foam “draws heat away from the body and dissipates it into the environment.”
-It has a sweat-wicking (and machine washable) cover that’s designed to keep you dry, and it feels cool to the touch.
-Sarah Riccio, senior writer at Sleepopolis, adds that this ViscoSoft model “offers a classic memory-foam feel,” but the copper infusion helps prevent the foam from warming up.
+It has a sweat-wicking and machine washable cover that’s designed to keep you dry, and it feels cool to the touch.
+Sarah Riccio, a former bedding expert at Sleepopolis, adds that it “offers a classic memory-foam feel,” but the copper infusion helps prevent the foam from warming up.

 Another cooling option that doesn’t really add height or thickness to your mattress, but could be paired with a topper that does, is the Slumber Cloud Core Mattress Pad.
 The fiber-filled pad is made from a proprietary viscose-based material called Outlast that was developed by NASA to regulate astronauts’ body temperatures in space.
 If you have a memory-foam topper that isn’t keeping the sleep sweats at bay, the Slumber Cloud pad can be placed on top for a comfortable and cooling combo.